ryanvillarreal/AngryWiFi/README.md

 # AngryWiFi
 -------------------------------------
+## This project is pretty much dead.
+It's easier to just use https://github.com/bettercap/bettercap @evilsocket does updates far more frequently.

 ### Automated Wireless Pentesting Tool

 AngryWiFi is a proof of concept for automated wireless penetration testing tool.
 The hope is to be able to automate the process of scanning and collecting PreShared Keys from WPA/WPA2 wireless networks.